pulumi/docs/content/docs/intro/concepts/config.md

 In this example, we have read back the `name` and `dbPassword` configuration variables programmatically.
 The `name` is just the string `BroomeLLC`, while the `dbPassword` is a secret output value that is encrypted.

 > Notice the keys used above have no namespaces, both in the CLI gestures and in the `pulumi.Config` constructor.
 This means they have taken our project name as the default namespace.
-We could have specified this explicitly, as in `pulumi config set broome-proj:name BroomeLLC` and `new pulumi.Config("BroomeLLC")`.
+We could have specified this explicitly, as in `pulumi config set broome-proj:name BroomeLLC` and `new pulumi.Config("broome-proj")`.

 For more advanced details of interacting with configuration and secrets, refer to the [Programming Model documentation]({{< relref "programming-model.md" >}}).